Jimmy Neutron's Nicktoon Blast: Pre-show

 After a Universal Studios crew member directs riders into a briefing room, Jimmy Neutron welcomes the riders and, with help from Carl Wheezer, unveils his newest invention: the Mark IV rocket.
 Shortly afterwards, Ooblar breaks into the lab so he can return Carl's teddy bear.
 Next, he plays a recording from his brother, King Goobot, who tells Jimmy he plans to duplicate the rocket for his armies which will allow him to enslave the earth, Ooblar then claims the Mark IV in the name of Yolkus, grabs the remote for it, and flies off.
 Quickly, Jimmy announces that he and Carl will follow Ooblar in their Mark II rocket, while the riders will follow in the original (and slightly unpredictable) Mark I rockets.
 He assures everyone that he will safely pilot the riders by remote, right before it shorts circuits and causes a black-out, ending the pre-show with the lab doors opening and a crew member ushering the riders into the rockets and delivering safety instructions.

 Ride

-Carl nervously counts down from 10 for the launch to begin the ride, but Jimmy interrupts him by starting the rockets and leaving the lab.
-They chase for Ooblar through the sound stages, passing various Nicktoons characters along the way.
-Ooblar leads them first through Hillwood then to the Rugrats' home during a birthday party, with the Mark I rockets almost running into Angelica by accident.
-However, Goddard pulls her out of the way just in time using his robot claw.
-They leave the soundstage and make way for Fairy World, where Cosmo offers Carl his wand as assistance.
-The dumbstruck Carl accidentally poofs Ooblar away so Wanda poofs the rockets (and their passengers) to the Yolkian planet, sending the rockets crashing through the planet's capital city.
-The chase ends with Jimmy, Carl, and the riders trapped in King Goobot's throne room, where they are confronted by Poultra.
-They barely escape after Poultra's breath fries Ooblar and destroys the Mark IV, when the engines on the Mark II and Mark I rockets fail, so Carl, using Cosmo's wand, poofs everyone (Yolkians excluded) back to Earth, where they plummet into Bikini Bottom.
-SpongeBob, mistaking the Mark II for a jellyfish, ensnares Jimmy in his jellyfishing net, blinding the pilot and sending everyone crashing through downtown, ending with the Mark II and Mark I rockets going through a drain pipe leading back to Jimmy's lab.
-Just when everyone thinks they're safe, King Goobot barges in, trapping Jimmy and using the pilot remote to make the ride vehicles do the chicken dance.
-Carl, realizing that he still has Cosmo's wand, sends out a laser blast that flies over the riders and cracks the king.
-The ride ends with Carl poofing up a bunch of llamas and Jimmy wishing everyone farewell.
-Then, the door with the large letter "N" closes, ending the ride, and the attendants congratulate the riders on a job well done.